palwxc/Managing-Hierarchies/README.md

 ```

 These test the program's ability to create objects of the leaf classes (Cluster and Personal_surveillance_device) and tests the ability to set member variables and run member functions.

+When using the console for this program, although "Cluster" corresponds to "cluster," "Personal_surveillance_device" corresponds to "phone."
+This was a joke on the part of the professor who prepared this project.

 ## Built With